Zakaria Eddahchouri

-Zakaria Eddahchouri (born 11 May 2000) is a Dutch professional footballer who plays as a striker or attacking midfielder for club Deportivo La Coruña.
+Zakaria Eddahchouri (born 11 May 2000) is a Dutch professional footballer who plays as a striker or attacking midfielder for club Deportivo A Coruña.

 Career

 Early years

-Having made his debut for the club on 3 May 2019 in a 2–0 Eerste Divisie defeat at FC Den Bosch, he signed a three-year contract with Go Ahead Eagles in July 2019.
+Having made his debut for the club on 3 May 2019 in a 2–0 Eerste Divisie defeat at Den Bosch, he signed a three-year contract with Go Ahead Eagles in July 2019.

 Eddahchouri joined Tweede Divisie club Koninklijke HFC ahead of the 2022–23 season.
 He impressed, scoring 16 goals in 31 appearances for the club.

 Telstar

 On 13 July 2023, Eddahchouri signed a one-year contract with an option for an additional year with Eerste Divisie club Telstar.
 He made his debut for the club on 14 August, starting in a 1–0 league loss on the opening day of the season to Jong PSV.
 He scored his first professional goal the following game, on 18 August, in a 3–2 home loss to Cambuur.
 On 17 November, he netted a hat-trick, propelling Telstar to a commanding 4–1 away triumph against Den Bosch.
 In December he repeated this trick in the match against Helmond Sport (3–0).
 He became the top goalscorer of the Eerste Divisie's second period.
-He managed hold on to this titel and scored 17 goals in 23 games.
+He managed to hold on to this title and scored 17 goals in 23 games.